Two per cent measurement of $H_0$ from Cepheids alone: Abstract

 \section{Abstract}

 One of the most pressing problems in current cosmology is the cause of the Hubble tension.
 We revisit a \emph{two-rung distance ladder}, composed only of Cepheid periods and magnitudes, anchor distances in the Milky Way, Large Magellanic Cloud, NGC\,4258, and host galaxy redshifts.
 We adopt the SH0ES data for the most up-to-date and carefully vetted measurements, where the Cepheid hosts were selected to harbour also Type Ia supernovae.
 We introduce two important improvements: a rigorous selection modelling and a state-of-the-art density and peculiar velocity model using \Manticore, based on the \emph{Bayesian Origin Reconstruction from Galaxies} (\texttt{BORG}) algorithm.
-We infer $H_0 = 71.7 \pm 1.3\kmsecMpc$, assuming the Cepheid host sample was selected by estimated supernova magnitudes.
-Less plausible selection criteria shift $H_0$ by about one standard deviation.
-The posterior has a lower central value and a 45 per cent smaller error than a previous study using the same data.
-The result is also slightly lower than the supernova-based SH0ES inferred value of $H_0 = 73.2 \pm 0.9\kmsecMpc$, and is in $3.3\sigma$ tension with the latest standard cosmological model microwave background results.
-These results demonstrate that a measurement of $H_0$ of sufficient precision to weigh in on the Hubble tension is achievable using second-rung data alone, underscoring the importance of robust and accurate statistical modelling.
+We infer $H_0 = 71.1 \pm 1.4\kmsecMpc$, assuming the Cepheid host sample was selected by supernova magnitudes.
+However, the actual selection criteria are not clear, and other assumptions can increase $H_0$ by up to one statistical standard deviation.
+The posterior has a lower central value and a 41 per cent smaller uncertainty than a previous study using the same distance-ladder data.
+This result is lower than the supernova-based SH0ES inferred value of $H_0 = 73.2 \pm 0.9\kmsecMpc$ at about $1.3\sigma$, and is in $2.8\sigma$ tension with the latest cosmic microwave background results in the standard cosmological model.
+These results demonstrate that a measurement of $H_0$ of sufficient precision to weigh in on the Hubble tension is achievable using second-rung data alone, underscoring the importance of robust and accurate statistical and velocity-field modelling.